-Buy a Great Hall of the Vikings show ticket (Wed-Sat) and receive FREE general admission for all-day festival access!
-Come early and enjoy the festival!
+Buy a Great Hall of the Vikings show ticket (Wed-Sat) and we'll give you complimentary general admission for all-day festival access on the day of the concert!

 No other artist has appeared at Norsk Høstfest so many times nor at any other festival!
 Bjøro Haaland is still going strong and his voice is better than ever.
 Bjøro first performed at Norsk Høstfest in 1982, and has been the fan favorite ever since!

 Billing himself as "the Norwegian Cowboy", Bjøro, who hails from Kristiansand, Norway, has become an international country singing sensation.
 Not your typical Norwegian listening fare back in Bjøro's earlier years.
 Something by Edvard Grieg, the great Norwegian composer, may have been more in vogue.